 The broadening module consists of two one-semester lectures with exercises, such as Differential Geometry I, Functional Analysis, Higher Algebra, Algebraic Topology, Numerical Partial Differential Equations I, Partial Differential Equations I, Probability Theory I, Mathematical Statistics, Financial Mathematics, and Logic II, and many more.
-Except for Partial Differential Equations I and Probability Theory I, these lectures are offered in the winter semester.
+Except for Probability Theory I, these lectures are offered in the winter semester.

 A specialisation module is usually a one-year module consisting of a one-semester lecture with exercises (Type I) and a one-semester lecture/seminar (Type II).
 You must at least choose three different specialisations (or two and a minor subject), but they may come from the same area.

 The personal enrichment module allows you to add a focus on your personal career development.
 In this module you can choose between language courses at our Language Centre, courses offered by the Careers Service of the WWU, an internship (in the industry) or highly advanced mathematical seminars (as offered by the Mathematics Münster Graduate School).

 The supplementary module prepares you for the master thesis and must be coordinated with a potential supervisor.
 It usually consists of a seminar/lecture and an advanced seminar/privatissimum.

 An optional minor subject (which you can choose instead of a third specialisation module) consists of seminars and/or lectures in one of the fields you may choose as a minor (e.g. computer science, logic, biology or philosophy).
 Please note, that most of the minor subjects are taught in German.
 Some also require prior knowledge.